 Bev, age 7

-Bev’s hobbies include baking bread, nature study (especially bugs and insects), and travel.
-She has been lucky enough to visit the following places: England, Scotland, Australia, Spain, Greece, Switzerland, France, Norway, Hawaii, and other parts of the United States.
-One of her favorite haunts is Prince Albert National Park (Waskesiu) in Saskatchewan.
+Bev’s hobbies include feasting with friends and family, nature study (especially bugs and insects), and travel.
+She has been lucky enough to visit the following places: England, Scotland, Australia, Spain, Greece, Switzerland, France, Norway, Portugal, Hawaii, and other parts of the United States.
+One of her favorite places is Prince Albert National Park (Waskesiu) in Saskatchewan.

 How do you develop your fictional characters?

-One technique in my early writing, and which I still sometimes use, is to try and consider what animal characteristics a person might have, and then use those to somehow shape the character.
-For example, in Spider Summer, Elvira, the babysitter, is based on an insect while her son, Thomas, is based on a Piranha (because he tries to bite people’s legs).
-In The Keeper of the Trees, Aunt Julia draws traits from an ant, and in The Moon Children, Mrs. Schmidt is represented by a number of pig-like traits.
-These are the most obvious ones in my children’s writing, but there are others: I’ll let readers figure them out for themselves.
+One technique in my early writing, which I still sometimes use, is to try and consider what animal characteristics a person might have, and then use those to shape the character.
+In Spider Summer, Elvira, the babysitter, is based on an insect while her son, Thomas, is based on a Piranha (because he tries to bite people’s legs).
+In The Keeper of the Trees, Aunt Julia is rather like an ant, and in The Moon Children, Mrs. Schmidt has a number of pig-like traits (and I really like pigs).
+These are just a few examples and I’ll let readers discover the rest for themselves.

 What was the hardest thing you’ve written?

-Although it is the shortest, Daddy Longlegs at Birch Lane required the most number of edits—I think almost every word has been changed from my original version, and I presented about 25 drafts of the story to the editor.
-Because picture books rely on economy of language, and a kind of balance and rhythm is needed for reading them aloud, each word must be considered very carefully.
+Although it is the shortest, my picture book Daddy Longlegs at Birch Lanerequired the most number of edits—every single word has been changed from my original version, and I presented 4 completely different drafts of the story to my incredibly patient editor before the book was even accepted.
+Because picture books rely on economy of language, and a balance between what text and illustration, each detail of the writing must be considered very carefully.
+In addition, a picture book must sound great aloud—and so part of the process is to spend a lot of time talking through each draft.

 Which of your books is your personal favorite?